 Here’s a brief bio people can use freely:

 Ton Roosendaal is the creator of Blender, the largest open source tool for 3D creation.
-Originally developed as in-house tool, the software now is being developed online by a community of developers led by Ton Roosendaal at blender.org.
+Originally developed as an in-house tool, the software now is being developed online by a community of developers led by Ton Roosendaal at blender.org.

 Ton studied Industrial Design in Eindhoven, before founding the animation studio NeoGeo, where Blender was being developed as the in-house tool.
 In 2000 he moved to Amsterdam the Netherlands.
 In 2007 he founded the Blender Institute, where he’s still working full time on crowd-funded Blender Open Source and Open Movie projects.
 Ton is single and he lives in Amsterdam, the Netherlands.